bowdens/COMP2511-project/UserStories.md

 3. Ther must be a hound that positions itself between the player and the hunter
 4. There must be a coward that tries to get close to the player when they are far away, but runs away when they are close.

-### User Story 2.3: As a player, I want to be able to win the game by defeating all of the enemies if that is the objective of the dungeon
+### User Story 2.3: As a player, I want to be able to win the game by defeating all of the enemies if that is the objective of the dungeon.

 #### Priority: 4